zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/16-sinhala-google.md

 Rebirth or rebirth is often consumed and grows more abundantly.
 Thus Meditation consists of birth or secondary meditation, tertiary meditation, The Four Noble Truths are often consumed and grown.
 It grows abundantly.
 Thus also by meditation Was.
-“Most sleep deprivation is a sewing day walk here From the cover-ups of sitting (with) Purifies the mind.
+"Most sleep deprivation is a sewing day walk here From the cover-ups of sitting (with) Purifies the mind.
 First night Yamaya purifies the mind from covering dhammas by sitting in a walk.
 Night The idea of getting up in the middle of nowhere is to keep the foot together and mindfulness